TomiVidal99/Librarian/README.md

 ## TODO:

+- [ ] FIX: add hashing to windows path names, so no conflic occurs when filtering the route.
 - [ ] FIX: remove frames on windows.
 - [ ] FIX: the store should be handled in the state handler file, move dependencies to it and make the refactors in the functions.
 - [ ] FIX/ADD: the language should be loaded in the backend and then given to the frontend.